Working Together Terms

 Unless you use Google Workspace or SaaS solutions like Sendgrid or Sendinblue, you’re going to have a hard time with email, even with MS Exchange.
 I guarantee it.
-Your emails probably will go to spam, fail security tests, or not offer the features and information needed for 3rd party apps like email marketing, sales solutions, marketing funnels, etc .
+Your emails probably will go to spam, fail security tests, or not offer the features and information needed for 3rd party apps like email marketing, sales solutions, marketing funnels, etc. Or you’re stuck with figuring out how to generate DMARC and SPF records in your DNS.
 If you are in the online business space, you need a proper email hosting service with technical features.
 Email is actually a really complex tech heavy thing, and it is important to get right.
 Plus, there are a lot of compliance rules and regulations around email, which is why sticking to the leaders is the smartest move.

 Our Email Service Package